About Counseling

 Program Details

-The Master of Arts degree (M.A) in Counseling and Guidance: School Counseling requires 60 credit hours of counseling coursework.
-This degree is designed to satisfy academic requirements for School Counselor Certification in the State of Texas.
+Requires 60 credit hours of counseling coursework.
+This degree is designed to satisfy academic requirements for School Counseling Certification in the State of Texas.

-The Master of Arts degree (M.A) in Clinical Mental Health Counseling requires 60 credit hours of counseling coursework.
-This degree is designed to satisfy the 60 –hour Licensed Professional Counselor (LPC) academic requirements in the State of Texas.
+Requires 60 credit hours of counseling coursework.
+This degree is designed to satisfy the 60-hour Licensed Professional Counselor (LPC) academic requirements in the State of Texas.

 Normal course loads consist of 6-9 hours per semester.
 Students must maintain a minimum cumulative GPA of 3.0.
 Students must pass a comprehensive examination, administered during the final semester of coursework, as part of the requirements for graduation with the Master of Arts degree.